subquery/documentation/docs/quickstart/quickstart_blockchains/quickstart-polkadot.md

   </CodeGroupItem>
 </CodeGroup>

-It may take some time to download the required packages ([`@subql/node`](https://www.npmjs.com/package/@subql/node), [`@subql/query`](https://www.npmjs.com/package/@subql/query), and Postgres) for the first time but soon you should see a running SubQuery node in the terminal screen.
+**Note**: It may take some time to download the required packages ([`@subql/node`](https://www.npmjs.com/package/@subql/node), [`@subql/query`](https://www.npmjs.com/package/@subql/query), and Postgres) for the first time, but soon you will see a running SubQuery node on the terminal screen.

+Now, move on further and query your project by following the guided steps.

-### Query your Project
+## 2.2 Query Your Project

+Follow these three simple steps to query your SubQuery project:

 Open your browser and head to [http://localhost:3000](http://localhost:3000).

-You should see a GraphQL playground in the browser and the schemas that are ready to query.
-On the top right of the playground, you'll find a _Docs_ button that will open a documentation draw.
-This documentation is automatically generated and helps you find what entities and methods you can query.
+You will see a GraphQL playground in the browser and the schemas which are ready to query.
+Find a *Docs* button on the top right corner of the playground which should open a documentation draw.
+This documentation is automatically generated and it helps you find what entities and methods you can query.

-For a new SubQuery starter project, try the following query to understand how it works or learn more about the [GraphQL Query language](../run_publish/graphql.md).
+Try the following query to understand how it works for your new SubQuery starter project.
+Don’t forget to learn more about the [GraphQL Query language](../run_publish/graphql.md).

 ```graphql
 {